qtnc/swan/docs/stdlib.md

 - static List.of(sequences...): create a list from one or more concatenated sequences
 - add(...items): add one or more items at the end of the list
 - clear: clear the whole list
 - draw([random=rand], count=1): randomly draw the specified number of elements from the list.
 Drawn elements aren't removed from the source list.
+AVailability depends on the Random class being available.
 - draw([random=rand], weights): randomly draw an element from the list, selecting the element with probabilities weights (See Random for more info).
 Drawn element isn't removed from the list.
+AVailability depends on the Random class being available.
 - insert(index, ...items): insert one or more items starting at the given position
 - indexOf(needle, start=0): search for needle in the list, return its position if found, -1 if not
 - iterator: return an iterator to iterate through the elements of this list in order
 - lastIndexOf(needle, start=length): search for needle in the list from the end, return its position if found, -1 if not
 - length: return the number of element in the list
 - lower(needle, comparator=::<): return the index of the greatest element less or equal than needle by doing a binary search.
-This suppose that the elements are sorted.
+This suppose that the elements are sorted aoccording to the comparator given.
 - pop: remove an item from the end of the list and return it
 - push(...items): add one or more items at the end of the list
 - remove(...items): remove one or more items